 Students must complete 84 units in order to graduate.
 Tuition is $856.00 per unit.
 Tuition and fees are subject to change upon reasonable notice to Applicants and Students.

-Law School alumni may audit courses for 1/2 the regular tuition charge.
+Law School alumni may audit courses for 1/2 the regular tuition charge, plus a $50 registration fee per semester.

 Tuition and fees are due at time of registration.
 Students are deemed to be enrolled once payment of applicable tuition and fees is made and all registration forms are submitted.